Office of Health Equity

 Culturally and linguistically appropriate services are a critical step in addressing long-term health and healthcare disparities confronted by diverse communities throughout the United States.
 (Unequal Treatment: Confronting Racial and Ethnic Disparities in Health Care.
 Institute of Medicine, 2003.)

-Racial and ethnic health disparities in Connecticut have been extensively documented in a series of DPH publications, presentations, and fact sheets.
+Racial and ethnic health disparities in Connecticut have been extensively documented in a series of DPH publications, presentations, and fact sheets on our Health Disparities webpage.
 Connecticut's population, currently 3.6 million, is diverse with 33.0% identified as a racial and ethnic minority.
 Hispanics or Latinos are the largest minority group at 16.1% of the state population, followed by Blacks or African Americans, 10.1%; Asians, 4.7%; those reporting two or more races, 1.7%; American Indians or Alaska Natives, 0.2%; and Native Hawaiians and Pacific Islanders, 0.04%.
 (Source: US Census Bureau.
 2017 Population Estimate, Table PEPSR6H; released June 2018)

 Limited English Proficiency (LEP) is another factor associated with poor health status and health outcomes.
 LEP is a known barrier in accessing healthcare and during healthcare encounters.
-There are approximately 490,000 Connecticut residents who were born in another country, about 734,000 residents who speak a language other than English at home, and 282,000 who speak English "less than very well."
+There are approximately 512,000 Connecticut residents who were born in another country, about 753,000 residents who speak a language other than English at home, and 279,000 who speak English "less than very well."
 (Source: US Census Bureau.
-2010-2014 American Community Survey 5 year estimates Table S0501.)
+2013-2017 American Community Survey 5-year estimates, Table S0501.)

 OHE Strategic Planning